 Configuring Your FTP Software

 The following information is contained within your account activation notice and is needed to connect to your web site via FTP:

 - FTP HOSTNAME

 The hostname tells your FTP software to connect to the web server upon which your web site resides.
 In general, the process of configuring the various FTP software programs is the same.
-We recommend WS_FTP 32 bit for PC computer users and we will be using it in the upcoming examples.

 How to Transfer Files